HarveyBurton96/milestone-project-heritage-housing-issues/README.md

 ### Prediction Sale Prices

 On this page we have added the widgets allowing the user to enter the features for any house they wish to find the predictive sale price in the Ames, Iowa area.
-Above each widget is the shortend code used in the data frame, the full title for the feature and for the numerical features the range they can enter in the widget.
-For the categorical question it'Find the predicted sale price' button which gives the predicted sale price for that house.
+Above each widget is the code name used in the data frame, the full title for the feature and for the numerical features the range they can enter in the widget.
+For the categorical question we have included a key below the widgets explaining what each option stands for.
+Then when the user clicks the 'Find the predicted sale price' button it gives the predicted sale price for that house.

 ![Prediction page part one](/images/readme_images/Prediction_page_part_one.png)